djperrone/212final/README.md

     		        We should figure out how to run a lot of test cases to find bugs.

     11/11                   Compared our solution to the find function built into the string class and found a bug.
-Fixed the bug by doing modulus in the for loop of power function Boyer Moore Algorithm (complete by 11/22)
+Fixed the bug by doing modulus in the for loop of power function.
+			    Update - found bug when searching large textfile - rolling hash gives false positives Boyer Moore Algorithm (complete by 11/22)

     Date			Comments on Progress